-Turtle Point in Port Barton, Palawan is a designated turtle-watching zone where wild green sea turtles (Chelonia mydas) feed and surface to breathe year-round.
-Sightings are most consistent December to May when water clarity peaks at 10–15 metres.
-Tour Z visits Turtle Point as part of the full-day island hopping circuit (₱1,700 all-inclusive).
-Observation is passive only — no touching, chasing, or riding.
-Most Tour Z groups see at least one turtle during peak season.
+Turtle Point in Port Barton, Palawan is a designated turtle-watching zone where wild green sea turtles (Chelonia mydas) feed on seagrass and surface to breathe year-round.
+Sightings are most consistent December to May with water clarity of 10–15 metres.
+Most Tour Z groups observe at least one turtle during peak season.
+Observation is passive only — no touching, chasing, or riding permitted.

 Where Is Turtle Point?

-Turtle Point is located in the waters surrounding Port Barton Bay, accessible only by bangka boat — approximately 20–30 minutes from Itaytay Beach.
-It is a designated wildlife watching zone visited as part of the island hopping circuit.
-There is no independent access by swimming from shore — a boat tour is required.
+Turtle Point is located in the waters surrounding Port Barton Bay, approximately 20–30 minutes from the beach by bangka boat.
+It functions as a designated wildlife watching zone and is one of the six stops on Tour Z’s island hopping circuit.
+Independent access by swimming from shore is not possible — a boat tour is required.

 Which Species Are Found Here?